 In January 2026, Korea's Ministry of Economy and Finance published its annual economic strategy under a title that was anything but routine: it framed 2026 as the opening chapter of a growth narrative running all the way to 2045, the centenary of Korea's liberation.
 Whether one reads that as political theatre or genuine long-termism, the substance underneath it deserves attention.
 The centrepiece was Korea's semiconductor strategy, and the ambition it articulated was unambiguous: Korea intends to become the world's second-largest semiconductor player overall, not merely the dominant memory producer it already is.

 That is a meaningful distinction.
 Korea's current position in the global chip industry is formidable but narrow.
-It commands roughly 60% of the global HBM (High Bandwidth Memory) market, the specific chip architecture on which the entire AI infrastructure stack runs.
+It commands roughly 60% of the global HBM market, the specific chip architecture on which the entire AI infrastructure stack runs.
 Samsung and SK Hynix together account for virtually all meaningful HBM production capacity.
-That dominance, explored in detail in K-6, is real and durable in the near term.
+That dominance, explored in K-6, is real and durable in the near term.
 But memory, even AI-optimised memory, is one segment of a much larger industry.
 Logic chips, fabless design, advanced packaging, system-on-chip architecture: these are the segments where Korea has historically been a minor presence, and where the economic value creation in the AI era is increasingly concentrated.

 The Fabless Gap